 Please also find below supporting documents to help you obtain free school meals for your child:

-If your child is in our Reception, Year 1 and Year 2 classes they will currently receive a free school meal under the universal infant free school meal funding provided by the government.
+In the Academic Year 2023-24 all children in classes YR-Y6 will currently receive a free school meal under the universal infant free school meal funding provided by the government.

 Please see above for our school meal menu on offer for this term.
 You can click the image to download and print off your own copy.

 Some children prefer to bring a packed lunch to school.
 This should be in a proper lunch box labelled with your child’s name, and should contain no nuts, sweets, glass bottles, cans or fizzy drinks.
 Try to provide your child with healthy options e.g. fruit, vegetables, brown bread etc. Lunch boxes should be left on the appropriate trolley in the playground at the start of the day.